 a.
 QI Program Structure.
-The MCP's quality improvement efforts should be integrated throughout the organization so that: (1) staff at all levels of the organization are fully equipped to improving health outcomes, (2) the results of QI efforts are transparently communicated internally and externally, and (3) staff across the organization are empowered to seek out the root cause of problems and test improvement strategies.
+The MCP's quality improvement efforts should be integrated throughout the organization so that: (1) staff at all levels of the organization are fully equipped and have a commitment to improving health outcomes, (2) the results of successful and unsuccessful QI efforts are openly and transparently communicated across the organization, as well as externally in order to foster a culture of innovation, and (3) staff across all levels of the organization are empowered to seek out the root cause of problems and collaboratively test improvement strategies in order to rapidly learn what works and maintain and spread successes.

 The MCP shall establish appropriate administrative oversight arrangements and accountability for the QAPI program.
-This includes: assignment of a senior QI leadership team responsible for the QI program (e.g., Quality Improvement Director, Medical Director, etc.); provision for ongoing transparent communication and coordination between the QI leadership team, the CEO and relevant functional areas of the organization; assurance that the Medical Director is involved in all clinically-related projects; and a commitment to providing staff at all levels of the organization with the appropriate education, experience, training, and authority to test and implement improvements that promote population health.
+This includes: assignment of a senior QI leadership team responsible for the QI program (e.g., Quality Improvement Director, Medical Director, etc.); provision for ongoing transparent communication and coordination between the QI leadership team, the CEO and relevant functional areas of the organization so that QI activities are regularly assessed and lessons are learned from failures and successes; assurance that the Medical Director is involved in all clinically-related projects; and a commitment to providing staff at all levels of the organization with the appropriate education, experience, training, and authority to test and implement improvements that promote population health.

 b.
 Senior QI leadership team.
 The MCP's senior-level leadership team shall provide direction and routine oversight of improvement initiatives.
+The senior-leadership team is responsible for assuring that all improvement activities are evaluated and that results are used to inform future activities.

 The lead for this team shall report directly to the organization's CEO.
 The team shall manage the organization's QI portfolio and shall be responsible for promoting a culture of QI throughout the organization with improved health outcomes for the Medicaid population as the primary goal.
-The MCP shall indicate commitment to improved outcomes and encourage improvement at all levels through activities that may include the following: clearly linking the MCP's quality improvement strategy to the organization's mission and vision, integrating the voices of members and providers into quality improvement activities, developing quality capacity among MCP staff, dedicating resources and tools to quality initiatives, consistently and frequently using data and analytics strategically to identify improvement opportunities and learn from improvement initiatives to maximize successes, and transparently sharing quality improvement opportunities and the results of quality improvement initiatives throughout the organization and with ODM.
+The MCP shall indicate commitment to improved outcomes and encourage improvement at all levels through activities that may include the following: clearly linking the MCP's quality improvement strategy to the organization's and ODM's mission and vision, integrating the voices of members and providers into quality improvement activities (e.g., GEMBA walks, active involvement on QI teams), developing the capacity of MCP staff at all levels of the organization to apply quality improvement tools and principles, dedicating resources and tools to quality initiatives, consistently and frequently using data and analytics strategically to identify improvement opportunities and learn from improvement initiatives to maximize successes, and transparently sharing quality improvement opportunities and the results of quality improvement initiatives throughout the organization and with ODM.